DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Loes & Kimmy

 ## Joe
+* doing: editing all summaries
+* doing: small adjustments to text of chapter 1
-* doing: complete edit of chapter 8, with many changes to the text
+* will do: complete edit of chapter 8, with many changes to the text
 * will do: edit summaries in all chapters
 ** `@andre: Joe.
 I will add the summaries to the chapters now.
 Edit in the chapters please`